itpp-labs/website-addons/website_seo_url_product/README.rst

  SEO URLs in eCommerce
 =======================

-Customisable URLs for product pages, that doesn't depend on product name and product ID.
+Customisable URLs for product pages, that don't depend on product name and product ID.

     /shop/product/configurable-seo-url-for-the-best-product